 The Health Informatics Certificate is available to all students holding a baccalaureate degree.
-A certificate of completion will be issued by the College of Allied Health Sciences upon successful completion of 15 s.h. from the following COHE courses: COHE 6000, HIMA 5060, COHE 6410, COHE 6420, COHE 6430, COHE 6440, COHE 6450.
+The certificate requires successful completion of 15 s.h. from the following COHE courses: HIMA 5060, COHE 6410, COHE 6420, COHE 6430, COHE 6440, COHE 6450.
 Students who have not previously passed a graduate health care systems course must first complete COHE 6000 before taking any other course.
-HIMA 5060 is a co-requisite and should be taken before COHE 6410, 6420, 6430, 6440, or 6450.
+HIMA 5060 is a co-requisite and should be taken before or with COHE 6410, 6420, 6430, 6440, or 6450.
 Certificate students may transfer credits to other graduate programs but acceptance into the certificate program does not guarantee acceptance into other programs and non-degree students can only apply 9 s.h. toward a graduate degree.